jamie-miller-rva/Lending_Club_Credit_Risk/README.md

 The analysis was composed of two parts: Resampling Models to Predict Credit Risk and Ensemble Classifiers to Predict Credit Risk (each contained in its own Juypter Notebook).

-## Part 1: Resampling Models to Predict Credit Risk:
+## Deliverable 1: Use Resampling Models to Predict Credit Risk
 This analysis used multiple techniques (from the imbalanced-learn library) to address the unbalanced nature of the target variable to included Oversampling, Undersampling and a Combination to the two.

 * The RandomOverSampler module was used to to oversample the minority class to generate new "high_risk" loan cases by randomly sampling with replacement the current available samples.